Popeye Moto Club

-The Popeye Moto Club, also referred to as the Popeye(s) MC, and often shortened to simply The Popeyes was a French-Canadian outlaw motorcycle club and criminal organization based in Quebec.
-At their peak, they were as the second-largest biker gang in all of Canada, behind the rivaling Satan's Choice.
+The Popeye Moto Club, also referred to as the Popeye(s) MC, and often shortened to simply The Popeyes, was a French-Canadian outlaw motorcycle club and criminal organization based in Quebec.
+At their peak, they were the second-largest biker gang in all of Canada, behind the rivaling Satan's Choice.

-In 1977, the Popeyes were "patched over" (absorbed) by their longtime allies the Hells Angels Motorcycle Club and subsequently rebranded as the very first Canadian Hells Angels charter.
+In 1977, the Popeyes were "patched over" (absorbed) by their longtime allies the Hells Angels Motorcycle Club and subsequently rebranded as the first Canadian Hells Angels charter.

 History

 The Popeye Moto Club was founded in the populous city of Montreal by over half-a-dozen avid Quebecois motorcycle enthusiasts which included Michel "Sky" Langlois, Gilles "Super Gilles" Charette, Roger Calve and Yvon "Gorille" Bilodeau.
-The specific year of the club's formation has been a subject of dispute - but is variously reported as either 1951 or 1965 (with the latter being widely accepted as more accurate).
+The specific year of the club's formation has been a subject of dispute – but is variously reported as either 1951 or 1965 (with the latter being widely accepted as more accurate).

 Inspired by the iconic cartoon figure Popeye the Sailor Man, the Popeyes' center-patch depicted the fictitious character smoking his signature tobacco pipe whilst riding a cruiser motorcycle.
 Headquartered within the densely populated borough of Le Plateau-Mont-Royal located at 4862 Drolet St., Montreal, Quebec, the club established several additional chapters throughout the province, located in Drummondville, Gatineau, Laval, Saint-Hyacinthe, Quebec City, the South Shore, Sherbrooke, Sorel-Tracy, and Trois Rivieres.
 At their largest, the Popeyes were estimated to have several hundred members across Quebec.

 From 1936 to 1939 and 1944–1959, Quebec underwent a period of socially conservative policies implemented by then-Premier Maurice Duplessis and his right-wing nationally conservative party Union Nationale.
 This era, referred in Francophone Canada as the "Grande Noirceur", birthed a rebellious counterculture within the province as a deliberately oppositional response to the emphasis that was placed on society's traditionalist norms.
 Furthermore, countless biker gangs arose across Quebec that were fundamentally based on the values of liberty and freedom.